art4711/randbench/README.md

 CryptoRand, but as we can see, it doesn't magically become much better.

-And finally, COverhead is there to actually see the overhead of calling into C. Holy crap.
+COverhead is there to actually see the overhead of calling into
+C. Holy crap.

+Unpredictable is my implementation of arc4random without the overhead of calling into C. 4x slower, not bad at all.

 ## Future tests ##